 3. Almond Yogurt

 Almond yogurt is another non-dairy alternative to yogurt.
 It's made from almond milk and to me has a much sweeter flavor.
-The thing I like most about this one is you get all the benefits of almonds, such as added energy and healthier bones, along with some added vitamins and nutrients.
+The thing I like most about almond yogurt is you get all the benefits of eating almonds, such as added energy and healthier bones, along with some added vitamins and nutrients.
 It doesn't have the same active cultures and probiotics, but it's still an extremely healthy alternative, especially if dairy is an issue for you.

 4. Live Active Cheese